infinite-world-inc/ADSK-SA-2020-0003-Tools/README.md

 # Usage

     dephage [-c | -v] [root-folder]

-Detects and optionally cleans the ADSK-SA-2020-0003 Autodesk Maya virus.
+* Detects and optionally cleans the ADSK-SA-2020-0003 Autodesk Maya virus.

-Infected text .ma and .mb files will be cleaned and the original file renamed with a .INFECTED extension.
+* Infected text .ma and .mb files will be cleaned and the original file renamed with a .INFECTED extension.

-Infected binary .mb files will NOT be cleaned and the file renamed with a .INFECTED extension.
+* Infected binary .mb files will NOT be cleaned and the file renamed with a .INFECTED extension.

-Flags:
+## Flags
   -c	detect and clean (default is detect only)
   -v	version

-Examples:
+## Examples

 Detect from current folder.

     dephage

 Detect from selected folder.

     dephage documents/maya

 Detect and clean from current folder.

     dephage -c

 Detect and clean selected folder.

-    dephage -c documents/maya
+    `dephage -c documents/maya`